lawrenceevalyn/THE-DISS/README.md

 * I really like the Gothic

 # To Do
-* Approved Thesis Proposal Feb 1
+* Approved Thesis Proposal Feb 15
-* Approved Special Fields List Feb 1
+* Approved Special Fields List Feb 15
-* I need to do a lot more reading in the 18thC
+* Read 18thC texts voraciously, to inform my guy intuition of the period
+* Use ESTC data for model the decade 1789-99

 # Research Log